m-marcal/infinet_aws_ecs/README.md

 - **ECR Repository**: The Docker image of the application is stored in AWS ECR, which is a fully managed Docker container registry that allows developers to store, manage, and deploy Docker container images.

-- **Containerized Application**: The application is containerized, meaning it is encapsulated with its dependencies and configuration for consistency across development, testing, and production environments.
+- **Containerized Application**: The application is containerized, meaning it is encapsulated with its dependencies and configuration for consistency across multiple environments.
+I'll be using the following web app to showcase this project -> https://github.com/m-marcal/imdb-top-100.
+The latest build can be found here -> https://github.com/m-marcal/imdb-top-100

 ## Infrastructure